nerc-project/nerc-docs/docs/other-tools/kubernetes/k3s/k3s-using-k3d.md

         `kubectl get all --all-namespaces`

-        The output will looks like:
+        The output will look like:
         ![k3d all](../images/k3d_all.png)

-        We can see that, in addition of the Kubernetes service, K3s deploys DNS, metrics and ingress (traefik) services when you use the defaults.
+        We can see that, in addition to the Kubernetes service, K3s deploys DNS, metrics and ingress (traefik) services when you use the defaults.

         iii.
 List the active k3d clusters: